zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_init.md

       --git-url string                  External git server url to use for this Zarf cluster -h, --help                            help for init
       --nodeport int                    Nodeport to access a registry internal to the k8s cluster.
+Between [30000-32767] --package-push-token string       API Token for the push-user to access the package registry --package-push-username string    Username to access to the package registry Zarf is configured to use.
+User must be able to upload packages.
-Between [30000-32767] --registry-pull-password string   Password for the pull-only user to access the registry --registry-pull-username string   Username for pull-only access to the registry --registry-push-password string   Password for the push-user to connect to the registry
+      --package-url string              External package registry url to use for this Zarf cluster --registry-pull-password string   Password for the pull-only user to access the registry --registry-pull-username string   Username for pull-only access to the registry --registry-push-password string   Password for the push-user to connect to the registry